 New Brunswick’s Fundy National Park is located on the Bay of Fundy, home to the world’s highest tides.
 Easy access is via the pretty town of Alma, literally just minutes from the park gates at the east entrance.

-Things to do in Fundy National Park – Visit the beaches
+Described are the top things to do in Fundy National Park

 There are sandy beaches along the Coastal Trail in the park.
 The one at Herring Cove is a great place for a picnic.
 It can be accessed by car if you’re not into hiking.
 You can also head to Bennett Lake or Wolfe Lake for freshwater swimming and more sandy beaches.

 Choose from over 100 kilometres of hiking trails

 Some hiking trails like the Caribou Plain Boardwalk are super short – just an easy half kilometre while others are exceptionally strenuous.
 The 48 km Fundy Circuit links seven hiking trails together and takes three to five days to hike.

 I always prefer a trail with a view and the 13.8 km Coastal Trail delivers that as you can see in the photo below.

 According to Kirby Adams of National Parks Traveler, warblers are drawn by the Old Man’s Beard, a lichen found in spruce forests.

 Twenty six warbler species have been sighted in Fundy National Park.
 In the boreal forest you can expect to find boreal chickadees and spruce grouse.
 And along the shoreline you will be rewarded with gulls, terns, sandpipers, plovers and even common eider ducks.